dpbriggs/redis-oxide-py/README.rst

 Connections
 ^^^^^^^^^^^

-ConnectionPools manage a set of Connection instances. redis-py ships with two types of Connections.
+ConnectionPools manage a set of Connection instances. redis-oxide-py ships with two types of Connections.
 The default, Connection, is a normal TCP socket based connection.
 The UnixDomainSocketConnection allows for clients running on the same device as the server to connect via a unix domain socket.
 To use a